-Purpose can guide your life decisions, influence your behavior, and shape your life and career goals.
-It builds a sense of direction and creates meaning in your everyday endeavors.
+Your personal purpose can guide your life decisions, influence your behavior and mental health, and shape your life and career goals.
+It builds a sense of direction and leaves you feeling fulfilled in your everyday endeavors.
 Often people find they return to this question of “What is my purpose?” when they are feeling stuck in a position, relationship, or career field, or they realize there is a lack of simple joy in their lives.

 Why is purpose important?

 For some of you who prefer very practical decision making and shy away from incorporating your “whole self” into your profession, it is easy to ignore the idea of life purpose when making career decisions.
 However, there is research that validates the importance of honoring life purpose.

 One 2008 study found that when people feel meaning and true purpose in their lives, they are able to tell a story of change and growth.
 A second study conducted by the Institute of Coaching indicated that feeling connected to purpose in life was positively associated with self-image and negatively associated with delinquency.

 In addition, many anecdotal stories and articles highlight the benefit of having a tuning fork that lets you know you are on the right track.
 It provides us with clarity and builds your personal power to own your choices and take back control of your decisions.
 PathWise's Career Coaches agree, most clients report a higher level of joy when identifying a clear life purpose.

 Many people ignore feelings of restlessness, aimlessness.
 What’s the big deal?
 It’s just a job right?